-Christmas time is here!!
-And we all know what that means – Christmas Lights!!
+Christmas lighting is something which can make or break Christmas.
 This is the one area of lighting where LED has been superior for years.
 No more searching though miles of cable for the one bulb that’s broken and no more flickery dimming on the tree!
 LED downlights can look particularly special this time of year too!

-You take them down from the loft, happy in the knowledge that you put them away so carefully last year that they can’t possibly be tangled.
+You take Christmas lighting down from the loft, happy in the knowledge that you put them away so carefully last year that they can’t possibly be tangled.
 Then there’s the tradition of how do you turn on your Christmas lights?
 Yet, they are and so you spend the first hour of your Christmassy preparations crouched on the floor carefully picking apart the knotted cable.

 There’s a huge range of lights available these days for both inside and out your home – traditional string lights in various colours to wrap around your tree, perhaps on a garland up the banister or just draped anywhere there’s a space.
 Icicle effect lights, novelty characters such as snowmen, reindeer and even the man himself, Father Christmas.
 Not to mention light up nativity scenes and inflatables.
 Christmas would not be Christmas without excessive lights!